 I once calculated back in 2011, I was spending almost $1000 by eating out for a family of 4 at $80 per takeout x 10 a month or three times a week.

 If you are on the road and stuck in hotels, perhaps look at a Mini convection oven and inversion plate.

 If Covid taught us anything, it should expand our need to learn how to cook!
 If you can cook off the box of a KD dinner, you can follow any instructions online to find whatever you want to create.

-Start with your morning coffee and dinner, and make extra dinner to take for lunch the next day.
+Start with your morning coffee and dinner, and make extra dinner for lunch the next day.

 Check out the price difference between taxis and uber; you may be surprised to see uber costs more during prime time than taxis.

 Maybe consider a downgrade on your vehicle.
 Sell your car privately to pay off your loan and purchase a lesser car that doesn’t require payments.
 This may not work for everyone because what works for one person won’t work for someone else.

 Another way to save money for a down payment on a house is to embrace the side hustle.
 A side hustle can be flipping second-hand items, dog walking, doing Task Rabbit, or freelance writing.
 The more money you can bring in each month, the quicker you’ll be able to save up for your dream home.
 Income towards monthly savings – that may help you make some gains on saving money towards the purchase price of your house.

 Pay yourself first with automatic savings.

 Okay, you cut costs and raised your wages.
 Now you can continue with this work and pay yourself.
 Pay yourself first – Make saving your priority rather than their only priority.